elmoghany/vision-language-model-v1/README.md

 # VLM Architecture
-I created this figure using powerpoint
+I created this figure using powerpoint from scratch:

 !['image not found'](assets/vlm-architecture.png)